karol11/l_async/README.md

 };
 ```

-Let's write a function that traverses the lists of files and directories, acquires file sizes and calculates the total size of the subtree:
+All we need to do is traverse the lists of files and directories, acquires file sizes and calculate the total size:

 ```C++
 void calc_tree_size_async(const async_dir& root, function<void(int)> callback);
 ```

-This async API allows us to speed-up our tasks because our thread doesn't have to wait on `next`/`get size` blocking calls, and even more, it allows us to traverse many subdirectories in parallel, but on the other hand this async code will be very tricky and cumbersome.
+This API is async, that allows us to speed-up our tasks because our thread doesn't have to wait on `next`/`get size` blocking calls, and even more, it allows us to traverse many subdirectories in parallel, but on the other hand our async code will be very tricky and cumbersome.
 - Our data structures have to preserve `async_stream` instances across asynchronous iterations on `next` calls.
 - We have to support nested recursive or parallel co-existing iteration contexts with data and results.
 - We need to organize some reactive result delivery and accounting when to notificate callbacks.
-- Unique_ptrs are not copy-constructible, thus std::functions should we elect to use them can't store these pointers in their capture blocks.
+- Unique_ptrs are not copy-constructible, thus std::functions, should we elect to use them, can't store these pointers in their capture blocks.

 Overall, is it hard to write such code?
 You can stop reading here and try to make your own solution first.

 This is my solution using `l_async`: